Subject Access Requests

 Legally privileged information

-A document being legal or a communication with a lawyer, does not make it part of LLP.
+Just because a document is legal in nature, or a communication with a lawyer, does not automatically make it privileged.
+It is something to be considered in each case.

 Social work, education and serious harm

-We cannot provide personal information if it could harm the physical or mental condition of the requestor.
-This also applies to any other person involved.
+We cannot provide personal information if its disclosure is considered likely to cause serious harm to the physical or mental health of any person.

 In the case of health data, this exemption only applies in the most serious of cases.
 We will always consult a medical professional first.